 We at Dual Sport School are very tough on gear.
-We not only ride over 30,000 miles a year on our bikes, but also show our students some of the toughest terrain available.
+We not only ride over 30,000 miles a year on our bikes, but also show our students some of the toughest terrain available in North America.
 We ride in rocks, sand, mud, water, gravel, and extremely bumpy roads and trails.
 We ride in rain, cold, and extreme heat.

 We try to find the best gear available, because poorly designed gear might leave us stranded or having to deal with a major problem that might have been avoided with better gear.